Alethic (Conceptual) Modalities

 Kripke and Rigid Designators

-• But there is good reason to believe that some necessary truths are knowable only a posteriori.
-It has to do with names and naming.
+• Some necessary truths are knowable only a posteriori.
+The reason has to do with names and how they refer to the objects they name.

 • The ancient Greeks named the heavenly body that appears near the sun in the morning “Phosphorus.”
 And they named the heavenly body that appears near the sun in the evening “Hesperus.”